People sometimes ask me, “Why do you say grace is another name for Jesus?” or “Why do you say grace is a Person?”

 We shudder at the term grace because it has been so maligned, so abused, so misrepresented.
 We see grace as the get out of jail free card.
 “Oh yeah, I love me some grace man.
 I get my jiggy on in the weekend then I come back on Sunday and get me my grace on.”
 No, that’s not grace.
 You’ve met a concept, not a Person.”

-Grace no more leads to wrongdoing than love for your spouse will lead you to Ashley Madison.
+Grace no more leads to wrongdoing than love for your spouse will lead you to Tinder.

-The other day I happened to catch a prominent TV evangelist tearing my stuff to shreds on his program.
-(Watched by millions!)
+The other day I happened to catch a prominent TV evangelist tearing my writing to shreds on his program.
 It’s nice to be noticed but I was saddened that he was using his platform to disparage the only thing that can empower people to live well.

 What grace is not